AutodeskGames/stingray-docs/source/interactive_help/reference/platform_support.md

 The engine only supports iOS devices running **iOS {{SR_DOC_IOS_VERSION}}**.

-## Requirements for Running the Stingray iOS Packaging Server
+## Requirements for Running the iOS Packaging Server

-In order to package iOS games from Windows, you need to run the Stingray iOS Packaging Server on a Mac.
+In order to package iOS games from Windows, you need to run the {{SR_DOC_FULL_NAME}} iOS Packaging Server on a Mac.
 This package server is included in the {{ProductName}} installer.
 For details on finding and using it, see ~{ Get started on iOS }~.

 Your Mac device must be using at least *Mac OS X {{SR_DOC_MACOS_VERSION}}* and must have *Xcode {{SR_DOC_XCODE_VERSION}}* installed.
 Please download these from <https://developer.apple.com/downloads>.